datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 # datadotworld module has been imported as dw
 import datadotworld as dw

-## Complete the SQL query to select State, the count of farmers markets (FMID), and average obesity rate from agriculture.`national-farmers-markets`.Export, LEFT JOINED against health.`obesity-by-state-2014`.adult_obese on State and Location
+## Complete the SQL query to select state, the count of farmers markets (fmid), and average obesity rate from agriculture.`national-farmers-markets`.export, LEFT JOINED against health.`obesity-by-state-2014`.adult_obese on state and location
-sql_query = "SELECT State, count(FMID) as count, Avg(obesity.Value) as obesityAvg FROM Export LEFT JOIN health.`obesity-by-state-2014`.`adult_obese` as obesity ON State = obesity.Location GROUP BY State ORDER BY count desc"
+sql_query = "SELECT state, count(fmid) as count, Avg(obesity.Value) as obesityAvg FROM Export LEFT JOIN health.`obesity-by-state-2014`.`adult_obese` as obesity ON state = obesity.location GROUP BY state ORDER BY count desc"

 ## Use the `query` method of the datadotworld module to run the `sql_query` against the `https://data.world/agriculture/national-farmers-markets` dataset.
 Assign the results to a `queryResults` variable.
 queryResults = dw.query('https://data.world/agriculture/national-farmers-markets', sql_query)